 $NUMA Price Movement

-Whether in dollars or rETH-backing, $NUMA price movement is unique
+Whether in dollars or LST-backing, $NUMA price movement is unique

-The $NUMA token represents the overcollateralization of the numa protocol, backed by rETH.
+The $NUMA token represents the overcollateralization of the numa protocol, backed by a corresponding LST.
 A market cap of $10m means there is $10m surplus collateral in the system that can be used to mint synthethics.
 With most protocols, price movement is correlated with market cap, such that if the market cap goes up 10%, then the token price goes up 10% and vice versa; however, the $NUMA token operates much differently.
-There are two main mechanisms for $NUMA price movement: (1) the volume of transactions that incur fees which result in an increase in the rETH backing of all $NUMA tokens in circulation; and, (2) the price movement of ETH in relation to the price movement of issued synthetics.
+There are two main mechanisms for $NUMA price movement: (1) the volume of transactions that incur fees which result in an increase in the LST-backing of all $NUMA tokens in circulation on a corresponding blockchain; and, (2) the price movement of an LST in relation to the price movement of issued synthetics.
 Additionally, the elastic supply means that various situations are possible.
 There could be a situation where the market cap is $10m and the price is $1; conversely, there could be another situation where the market cap is also $10m, but the price is $10.
 Below is a summary of all the instances when the price of $NUMA changes.

 Price increases: